CodeLinaro-mirror/la_kernel_build/kleaf/docs/impl.md

 target, and keep kernel images in `outs`.
 If you are building against GKI, set the `base_kernel` attribute accordingly (e.g. to `//common:kernel_aarch64`).

-The `build_config` attribute of the target should point to the main `build.config` file.
-To use `build.config` files generated on the fly, you may use the `kernel_build_config` rule.
-See example for Pixel 2021 below.
+The `makefile` attribute should point to the `Makefile` under the kernel source tree.
+Usually, this is `//common:Makefile`.

+The `make_goals` attribute should be the list of GNUMake goals you are building.
+Usually, this contains `["modules"]`.

 The `outs` attribute of the target should align with the `FILES` variable in build.config.
-This may include DTB files.
+This is sometimes an empty list.

 The `module_outs` attribute of the target includes the list of in-tree drivers that you are building.